Azure/FTALive-Sessions/content/networking/networking-overview/vnet-hubspoke.md

 - Consider peering costs.
 - Don't underestimate hidden costs and administrative overheads.

-This might lead you to adopt a stand alone vnet, vnet mesh, or some other topology.
+This might lead you to adopt a stand alone VNet, VNet mesh, or some other topology.